DCIT/perl-Crypt-JWT/README.md

     `CODE ref` - subroutine (with 'jti' claim value passed as argument) should return `true` otherwise verification fails

     `Regexp ref` - 'jti' claim value has to match given regexp otherwise verification fails

+    `Scalar` - 'jti' claim value has to be equal to given string (since 0.029)

     `undef` (default) - do not verify 'jti' claim